 - 1x T Z Fixed Block / Z limit

 - a bunch of screws, bearings, nuts, and washers

 - 2x tube connector

 After unboxing it’s time to assemble the CR-10.
 Even though some newbies might think this part is scary, it’s actually quite easy.
 Two of my daughters helped me and had some fun along the way.

-Inside the box, you’ll find he printed building directions.
+Inside the box, you’ll find the printed building directions.
 However, they are quite blurry and vague.
 On the other hand, the pdf manual, which can be found on the SD card is great.
-It contains the good amount of information to assemble.
+It contains a sufficient amount of information to assemble.

 The hardware was not complicated either.
-I can’t stress this enough, but the whole process was very easy.
-The CR 10 came in two pieces; the base and the Z axis.
-There are 8 screws that connect the two main pieces.
-And that’s pretty much everything, the frame is completed.
+I can’t stress this enough, but the whole process was straightforward.
+The CR 10 came in two pieces: the base and the Z axis.
+Eight screws connect the two main parts.
+And that’s pretty much everything.
+The frame is completed.

 Next came the cable wiring and they are all bundled and very clearly labeled.
 My desire for organization greatly appreciated this.
-This printer came with an SD card containing plenty for new and experienced printers; operating instructions, a basic troubleshooting guide, slicing software, and even screen grabs of the settings they used when slicing the included .stl files
+This printer came with an SD card containing plenty of information for new and experienced printers; operating instructions, a basic troubleshooting guide, slicing software, and even screen grabs of the settings they used when slicing the included .stl files.

 Design and Build quality